top of page

 • Co-Director, Texas Institute Of Restorative Neurotechnologies

-Dr. Rajeet Shrestha, M.D.
+Rajeet Shrestha, M.D.

 Assistant Professor, Psychiatry, CWRU School of Medicine